tsingebrigtsen/CPPFun/README.md

 # CPPFun

-Examples of fun with C++
+Examples of fun with C++20

-rangeContainer.cpp: A range [a,b] container with a forward Iterator.
+rangeContainer.cpp: A range [a,b] container with a forward iterator.

-producerConsumer.cpp: Producer-consumer pattern with two threads.
+producerConsumer.cpp: Producer-consumer pattern with several producer/consumer threads.

+not_null_ptr.cpp: A smart pointer that cannot be nullptr.